Tips

 How to Help Distribute Home Heating With Ceiling Fan

-Most people think of ceiling fans as a tool to help cool off a house during the summer, but you can use them in the winter to help boost your home heating system as well.
-Because hot air rises, a lot of the energy your central heating uses warms the top of the room, near the ceiling.
+Most people think of ceiling fans as a tool to cool off a house during the summer, but they can also be used in the winter to boost your home heating system.
+One of the best home heating tips is to reverse the direction of your ceiling fan to help distribute heat.
+Since hot air rises, much of the energy from your central heating warms the air near the ceiling.
+Running the fan in reverse gently bounces the hot air off the ceiling, pushing it down along the walls and back into the area you’re inhabiting, improving warmth and efficiency.

 1. Flip the switch